-They cover the key issues in child accident prevention, the policy arena, prevention programmes, partnership working, what Making the Link can offer to help you in your work, as well as key signposting to other resources.
+Our topic briefings cover important issues in child accident prevention for practitioners and policymakers.
+They provide an overview of key data, the policy arena, prevention programmes, partnership working and the support that Making the Link can offer, as well as links to other resources.

-The briefings offer an overview of key topics in child accident prevention to all those who commission and deliver services for children and contribute to the safety, health and well-being of children and young people in their community.
+The briefings will be helpful to anyone involved in commissioning and delivering services for children or contributing to the safety, health and wellbeing of children and young people in their community, including:

-- children’s services and public health teams who commission services for maternity, children and families
+- children’s services and public health teams that commission services for maternity, children and families

-- statutory and voluntary and community sector organisations who deliver services and programmes for children and families
+- statutory, voluntary and community sector organisations that deliver services and programmes for children and families

 Public health and child accident prevention